folucode/mock-league/README.md

 1. Redis - used for session management and API data caching
 1. JWT - used for authentication and authorization
 1. Jest - used for testing
-1. POSTMAN - used for documentation the API
+1. POSTMAN - used for documenting the API

 ## TODO